|

 into consideration the nature of the change in the structures of both business life and

 professions, a target-oriented operation requires a 5-10 year examination period.
-At the EU-level, discussions concerning both economic policy

 and employment policy have proved to be problematic.
 The possibility of the European